DuckyMomo20012/traffic-sign-detection/README.md

   - Upload images:

     - Maximum 3 images per request.
     - Drag and drop image files to the Dropzone field.
     - Click on the Dropzone field to open the file browser.

-    > **Note**: On Linux, you will have some issues when clicking the file
+      > **Note**: On Linux, you will have some issues when clicking to open the
-    > browser.
+      > file browser.

   - Image URLs:

     - Maximum 3 URLs per request.
     - The Textarea field will check for **invalid** or **duplicate** URLs.

 - It usually takes about 1-2 minutes to detect the traffic signs.

-- You can download the results as a .zip file.
+- You can download the results as a `.zip` file or download each image manually.

 - Detect up to **36** traffic signs: